 There are many types of benign breast conditions and types of breast cancer.
-The Comprehensive Breast Program offers a range of treatments.
-You and your doctor will discuss the best course of treatment for your condition, what you can expect for results, and what you may experience as side effects.
+We offer a range of treatments.
+You and your doctor will discuss the best course of treatment for your condition, what you can expect for results and what you may experience as side effects.

-Your physician or nurse practitioner will discuss therapy for any benign breast condition you may have.
-This may involve observation, surgery, antibiotics or reassurance.
+We will discuss the available therapies for any benign breast condition you may have.
+These may include observation, surgery, antibiotics, or watchful monitoring.

-Some types of breast cancer are fed by hormones in your body.
-Hormone therapy is a pill or injection which reduces estrogen levels in the body or blocks the action of estrogen on breast cancer cells.
-This is a common therapy (used after surgery and sometimes after chemotherapy) that significantly reduces the chance of breast cancer recurrence.
-Your medical oncologist will consider the need for hormone therapy based on the analysis of your tumor cells.
+Many types of breast cancer are fueled by hormones in your body.
+Hormone therapy is a pill, sometimes in combination with an injection, that reduces estrogen levels in the body or blocks the action of estrogen on breast cancer cells.
+This is a common therapy used before or after surgery and sometimes after chemotherapy.
+It significantly reduces the chance of breast cancer coming back (called recurrence).
+Your medical oncologist will consider whether you need hormone therapy based on the analysis of your tumor cells.

 Lymph node evaluation